NamitaMalik/Closures/README.md

 console.log(namita()); // 23 Namita
 ```

-Here 'namita' got printed as the result of the second last line instead of where we were expecting 'amit'.
+Here 'Namita' got printed as the result of the second last line instead of where we were expecting 'Amit'.
 This is because **closures** take the snapshot of the **outer function** and keep the reference of the global variables because global variables are accessible out side the outer function as well. **Inner function/closure** takes snapshot for those variable only which are not accessible out side the that **function** or which are private variable of **outer function**.
 Therefore when a reference variable modifies the value of global variable, the other reference variable pointing out to that global variable gets that modified/updated value.

+**Note**: You can checkout full working source code from this [link](https://github.com/namita1990/Closures).

 In the upcoming blog "More on closures" we will discuss more examples of closures and their implementations.
 Till then Happy Learning!